gjhuizing/wasserstein-eigenvectors/README.md

 - `1D_synthetic.ipynb`: Wasserstein Eigenvectors of synthetic datasets of translated histograms on the 1D torus.
 Figures 1 and 3 of the paper.
 - `2D_synthetic.ipynb`: Wasserstein Eigenvectors of synthetic datasets of translated histograms on the 2D torus.
 Figure 2 of the paper.
 - `MNIST.ipynb`: Wasserstein Singular Vectors of a subset of the MNIST dataset (see Sample Data).
 Figures 5 and 6 of the paper.
-- `scRNA_seq.ipynb`: Wasserstein Singular Vectors of a single-cell RNA-seq dataset (see Sample Data).
+- `scRNA_seq.ipynb`: Wasserstein Singular Vectors with entropic regularization of a single-cell RNA-seq dataset (see Sample Data).
 Figures 7, 8 and 9 of the paper.

 ## Sample Data